 A special Happy Mother’s Day to the three young women who have blessed us with grandchildren, Kim, our oldest son’s wife who he requested that we do not use their names and Liz.
 Kim’s two boys are Braxton and Bentley.
 Liz’s daughter is Madisyn.
 Our oldest son and wife (whom requested that we do not use their names) gave birth to theit fourth child Gracie Jane who joined Ella, Jacob and Caroline.
-We started with two sons and our family has grown to two dozen with grandparents, children and spouses, and grandchildren.
+We started with two sons and our family has grown to a dozen with Roy and I, the grandparents, our sons and their and spouses, and our grandchildren.

 My own mom, Josie Mae Cochran Blum Traylor, is now with God and I miss her every day.
 Happy Mother’s Day Mama!

 The graphic above was created by Ann Voskamp, whose writing you know I admire greatly.
 The full version of her beautiful Mother’s Day blog: